chef/automate/components/docs-chef-io/content/automate/ha_cert_rotaion.md

 {{< /note >}}

-1. For rotating the PostgreSQL certificates, type the command `./scripts/credentials set ssl --pg-ssl` and press **Enter**. .
+1. For rotating the PostgreSQL certificates, execute the command `./scripts/credentials set ssl --pg-ssl`.

-1. For rotating the elasticsearch certificates, type the command, `./scripts/credentials set ssl --es-ssl` and press **Enter**.
+1. For rotating the elasticsearch certificates, execute the command, `./scripts/credentials set ssl --es-ssl` .

 <!-- 4.
 Copy your *x.509 SSL certs* into the appropriate files in `certs/` folder. -->